Run of the Arrow

-Plot
+Plot summary

 On the last day of the Civil War, Confederate soldier O'Meara shoots Driscoll, a Union lieutenant.
-After seeing that Driscoll is not dead, O'Meara takes him to nearby Appomattox and learns that General Lee is in the process of surrendering to General Grant.
-O'Meara almost shoots Grant, but is stopped by the doctor in charge of saving Driscoll.
-The doctor removed the bullet from Driscoll's body and gives it to O'Meara.
+After seeing that Driscoll is not dead, O'Meara takes him to a field hospital in nearby Appomattox and learns that Confederate General Robert E. Lee is in the process of surrendering to Union General Ulysses S. Grant.
+O'Meara snaps and tries to shoot Grant with his rifle, but is stopped by the doctor tending to Driscoll, who gives him the bullet removed from the lieutenant's wounds as a memento.

-Returning to his home in Virginia, O'Meara rejects the pleas of his mother to put aside his hatred and settle down, as she notes the losses that the family and community have suffered in the war.
-O'Meara, however, refuses to accept the authority of the United States government and proclaims himself a man without a country.
-He heads west, hoping to join with the Sioux nation in their own wars against the American army.
+Returning to his home in Virginia, O'Meara rejects the pleas of his mother to put aside his hatred and settle down.
+O'Meara angrily renounces his identity as an American, declaring that for the rest of his life, he will be a "man without a country".
+He heads west, hoping to join with the Sioux nation and resume fighting the U.S. Army.

-O'Meara finds travel in strange territory difficult until meeting Walking Coyote, an aging Oglala scout who speaks English and is heading back to his home tribe to die.
+O'Meara finds travel in strange territory difficult until he meets Walking Coyote, an aging Oglala Sioux scout who speaks English and is heading back to his home tribe to die.
 The two travel together, with Walking Coyote teaching O'Meara the Sioux language and customs.
 They, however, are captured by a band of Sioux warriors led by Crazy Wolf, who is about to execute the pair when Walking Coyote invokes the right to the "run of the arrow", a ritual that could save their lives if they can endure a run marked by arrows flying in their path.

-During the run, Walking Coyote dies, but O'Meara is saved by a group of Sioux women, including Yellow Moccasin, who helps him to present himself to the tribe's chief, Blue Buffalo, and claim his right to his life for surviving the run.
+During the run, Walking Coyote is killed, but O'Meara is saved by a group of Sioux women, including Yellow Moccasin; he is presented to the tribe's chief, Blue Buffalo, and claims his right to live for surviving the run.
 Blue Buffalo gives O'Meara safe haven as he recovers, in part because of their mutual hatred of the Americans.
 Having fallen in love, O'Meara asks permission to be married with Yellow Moccasin, proclaiming, "In my heart, my nation is Sioux."
 When O'Meara points out the similarities between his Christian God and the Indians' Great Spirit, Blue Buffalo agrees and O'Meara becomes an active member of the tribe.
 The couple adopts a mute orphan boy, Silent Tongue, as their own son.